Ten years ago, searching for a part-time sales manager was not as straightforward or desirable…

 The focus is on small businesses because medium and large enterprises often reach a point where a full-time manager makes the best sense.

 I can’t speak for all fractional sales managers, but we take ownership and accountability of the sales goal assigned to the sales team at Sales Manager Now.
 We do because we are your Sales Manager.
 Our reputation and value are based on the team’s results, just as they would be for a full-time sales manager.
-We work on a month-to-month basis, like most employees do.
+We work on a month-to-month basis, as most employees do.

 Sales Manager Now’s fractional sales management approach includes the following job responsibilities: